realtime-sanitizer/rtsan/README.md

 # Getting RTSan

-Until LLVM 20 is shipped with your OS, you'll need to download or build it yourself to use RealtimeSanitizer.
-The easiest way to experiment with RTSan is with our Docker image, for which more details can be found below.
+# Using Clang 20+ (recommended)

+The easiest way to use RTSan is by using Clang 20 or later.
+Once Clang 20 is installed on your system, compile and link with the `-fsanitize=realtime` flag.

 ## Docker

-The fastest way to try RealtimeSanitizer is to pull the [pre-built docker image](https://hub.docker.com/repository/docker/realtimesanitizer/rtsan-clang/), which has `clang` (and other `llvm` tooling) with RTSan readily installed.
+To experiment with RealtimeSanitizer before downloading Clang 20 pull the [pre-built docker image](https://hub.docker.com/repository/docker/realtimesanitizer/rtsan-clang/), which has `clang` (and other `llvm` tooling) with RTSan readily installed.